Former England batter Robin Smith dies at 62

 "It is with great sadness that we announce the passing of legendary batter Robin Smith," Hampshire posted on X.

 Robin Smith established himself as a belligerent middle-order batter known for his ability against fast bowlers.
-He averaged 43.67 in tests, the highest among all contemporary England players when he was dropped after a series in South Africa in 1995-96.
+He averaged 43.67 in tests when he was dropped after a series in South Africa in 1995-96.

 "It’s a sad day … At the time, in the 80s and 90s, he was England’s best batter," a tearful Kevan James, Smith's former Hampshire teammate, told BBC Radio Solent.